H-Schott/SphereCarvingRelease/README.md

 	volume = {}
 }
 ```
-This code is released with MIT License.
+This code is released under MIT License.